Working with datasets

 zipfile.extractall(path=dist_path)

-is the URL of the folder on Yandex Disk whose contents need to be imported to DataSphere.
+is the link to the Yandex Disk folder whose contents you need to import to DataSphere.

 -